 Before leaving, wander through the Northern Forest exhibit outside towards the back of the building.
 You’ll find the Bell Park Boardwalk which leads along the shores of Hermit’s Bay.
 In the summer you’ll find plenty of yachts and canoes in the water, possibly a few families fishing.
 Go for a stroll and enjoy the serene views along the boardwalk.
 You can take it all the way to downtown Sudbury which is approximately 30 minutes one way.
 When you’ve had your fill, it’s time for your Northern Ontario road trip to come to an end.

 I’m going to be honest – there’s SO much to see and do that this itinerary could be a little busy for some.
-While I took 6 days with the end destination as Sault Ste Marie, you can easily tack on a few extra days for both The Soo and Sudbury.
-Or you can go as far as Thunder Bay and get a full taste of Northern Ontario.
+While I took 6 days with the end destination as Sault Ste Marie, you can easily tack on a few extra days for both Sault Ste Marie and Sudbury.
+Or you can go as far as Thunder Bay, explore north of Sudbury or do some camping to get a full taste of Northern Ontario.
 I was content with 6 days for this trip as I know I’ll be back, but if you think this is a one-time trip, then take the extra time.
 Make it a 10 day adventure or even 2 weeks and see it all.

 I’ve been told that Lake Superior has a certain allure, and I’d say that goes for all of Northern Ontario.
 There’s just something about the vibe up there that’s different.
 Maybe it’s the crisp, clear air?
 Or maybe it’s the hospitality of the locals?
 It’s hard to put your finger on it, but you’ll feel right at home on this Northern Ontario road trip.
 I can’t wait to return as the more I explore this beautiful province of mine, the more proud I am to be an Ontarian.